ericwastaken/google-drive-export/README.md

 This script allows you to export Google Docs, Sheets, and Slides to Microsoft Office formats (Docx, Xlsx, Pptx) and PDFs from a specific Google Drive directory or from Shared/Team Drives.

-But dude, why is this tool necessary?
-Doesn't Google Drive for Desktop already do this?
-Actually, it turns out the Google Drive for Desktop as well as many other Google Drive mount solutions (like Cloud Mounter) give you access to Google Drive files sure.
-And you can access PDF, images, and other files you've stored including Google Docs formats (Docs, Sheets, and Slides).
-You can copy those, and even back them all up to your favorite backup.
-However, when you retrieve them later you'll notice that the Google Docs, Sheets and Slides files are not actually your data at all.
-Instead, they are small text files that are links to the actual files kept in your Google Drive.
-So if you want to export the actual files, you have to do it manually!
-If you have a few files, no big deal.
-But if you have hundreds or thousands of files in many directories, then this script allows you to automatically export all these Google Docs, Sheets, and Slides into Office native formats.
-I am a huge advocate of Google Docs, Sheets, and Slides, but I also would like to keep my data safely backed up in case Google (or some bad actor) locks me out!
+Why is this tool even necessary, you might wonder?
+Doesn't Google Drive for Desktop already handle this task?
+Well, it's a bit more complicated than that.
+Google Drive for Desktop, along with various other Google Drive mounting solutions like Cloud Mounter, indeed grants you access to your Google Drive files.
+You can access a wide range of files, including PDFs, images, and other formats, even Google Docs files like Docs, Sheets, and Slides.
+You can copy them and back them up to your preferred backup solution.

+However, here's the catch: those Google Docs, Sheets, and Slides files aren't actually your raw data.
+Instead, they're small text files that function as links to the real files stored in your Google Drive.
+So, if you want to export the actual files, you've got to do it manually!
+If you only have a few files, no big deal.
+But imagine having hundreds or thousands of files scattered across numerous directories.
+That's where this script comes in handy – it automates the process of exporting all those Google Docs, Sheets, and Slides into native Office formats.

+I'm a big fan of Google Docs, Sheets, and Slides myself, but I also value having my data securely backed up just in case Google or some other unforeseen issue comes into play!

 This script will recurse into Google Drive subdirectories from the starting directory ID that you specify and create a matching directory structure in the output directory.
-The script will then only export Google Docs, Sheets and Slides to their corresponding Office format as well as a PDF.
+The script will then only export Google Docs, Sheets and Slides to their corresponding Office format as well as a PDF of each.
 Your output directory can be any path that your workstation has access to, including a network drive.
 The script will check for existing files in the output directory and only export files that don't already exist or have been updated since the last export.

 A remote update to this script defaults to a remote time of 60 seconds after the local file's update time.
 This default can be changed by using the `--update-tolerance` flag.
 See [Other Options](#other-options) below for more details.

-The script uses a service account for authentication, ensuring secure access to your Google Drive files.
+The script uses a Google Cloud Platform Service Account for authentication, ensuring secure access to your Google Drive files.

 Note that if you edit the local copies of your exported files, they may be overwritten the next time you run the script.
 If you want to edit the exported files, you should copy them to a different directory first!

 This script's author is not affiliated with Google.
 It is provided as-is with no warranty or guarantee.
 Use at your own risk.

+> **Notes:**
-> **Note:** Due to the Google Drive's API limitations, any files larger than 10MB can't be exported with this tool.
+> - Due to the Google Drive's API limitations, any files larger than 10MB can't be exported with this tool.
+> - Google Drive allows directory and file names containing "/" (forward slash).
+Since Unix, Linux and POSIX systems don't allow the "/" in names, that character is replaced with an "_" (underscore.)

 ## Prerequisites